×

 What is a typical expat home or apartment like in Stavanger?

 "Expat homes and apartments in Stavanger are typically modern and spacious, with large windows that let in plenty of natural light.
 Many of the apartments have balconies or terraces, offering stunning views of the city and the surrounding fjords.
 The interiors are often decorated with contemporary furnishings and feature high-end appliances.
-Expats in Stavanger can also expect to find plenty of amenities in their neighborhoods, such as grocery stores, restaurants, and parks," commented one expat who made the move to Stavanger.
+Expats in Stavanger can also expect to find plenty of amenities in their neighborhoods, such as grocery stores, restaurants, and parks," explained one expat living in Stavanger, Norway.

 What is the average cost of housing in Stavanger?